Updated: Nov 1

 Of course you want to support your friends as they make this big decision, but if someone is showing signs of relationship anxiety, try and understand the big picture.
 If they have been complaining to you it's easy for you to say 'run.'
 However, there may be deeper issues.
 The only time you should tell someone to reconsider their relationship is when there are red flag issues such as alcoholism, mental or physical abuse, cheating or control issues.

 If your friend is complaining that their partner never puts his clothes in the right hamper or they are repeatedly asking you if this is the person they should marry, these are signs that it might be relationship anxiety.
 Try not to judge if they are questioning their commitment.
 Even if you had ZERO qualms about marrying your partner, that doesn't mean everyone has that luxury.
-For some this is the first decision they are making on their own and their anxiety is projecting onto their partner.
+For some, this is the first decision they are making on their own and their anxiety is projecting onto their partner.
 Listen and try to get to the root of the problem before you say for them to leave the relationship.
+And send them my way from someone who has gone through it myself.

 I'm here for you...